The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Preliminaries

-Assumption \ref{assum: continuous_definable} actually guarantees that $\Phi$ admits a chain rule, which is formally stated as following: \begin{lemma}[Lemma B.9, \cite{ji2020directional}] Given a locally Lipschitz definable $f:D\rightarrow\mathbb{R}$ with an open domain $D$, for any interval $I$ and any arc $z:I\rightarrow D$, it holds for a.e. $t\in I$ that
+At the end of this subsection, we show that definability actually guarantees that $\Phi$ admits a chain rule, which is formally stated as following: \begin{lemma}[Lemma B.9, \citet{ji2020directional}] Given a locally Lipschitz definable $f:D\rightarrow\mathbb{R}$ with an open domain $D$, for any interval $I$ and any arc $z:I\rightarrow D$, it holds for a.e. $t\in I$ that

 \end{lemma}